fabrice-Manzi/oracle_pdb_ass_II_29462_fabrice/README.md

 - PDB deletion: **drop pluggable database fa_to_delete_pdb_29462 including datafiles;**

 ### TASK3: Oracle Enterprise Manager (OEM).
-From this task i have accessed the OEM dashboard as sys user in CDB level as shown in the below screenshot.
+From this task I have accessed the OEM dashboard as my user in PDB level as shown in the below screenshot.
 --------------------
 OEM LINK: <https://localhost:5500/em>